-- Accommodation in twin-share rooms with private facilities in 4- and 5-star hotels - Breakfast daily, lunches and evening meals as indicated in the itinerary where: B=breakfast, L=lunch and D=dinner - Drinks at welcome and farewell meals.
-Other meals may not have drinks included - Transportation by air-conditioned coach between cities and use of public transport in London - Airport-hotel transfers if travelling on the ASA 'designated' flights - Porterage of one piece of luggage per person at hotels (not at airports) - Lecture and site-visit program - Tour reference book - Entrance fees - Use of audio headsets during site visits - Tips for the coach driver, local guides and restaurants for included meals
+- Accommodation in twin-share rooms with private facilities in 4-star hotels - Breakfast daily, lunches and dinners as indicated in the itinerary where: B=breakfast, L=lunch and D=dinner - Drinks at welcome and farewell meals.
+Other meals may not have drinks included - Transportation by air-conditioned coach between cities and use of public transport in London - Porterage of one piece of luggage per person at hotels (not at airports).
+Porterage is not available in London - Lecture and site-visit program - Tour reference book - Entrance fees - Use of audio headsets during site visits - Tips for the coach driver, local guides and restaurants for included meals